 private Address mainAddress;

-Where the Address
+Where the Address class is simply:

 class Address {